 - Attending the Probation workshop, Fresh Start (Fall semester) or Spring Forward (Spring semester) - Work 1 on 1 with a Learning Assistant from the ULC.

-- Reviewing and implement the study techniques described in the ULC skills workshops.
+- Reviewing and implementing the study techniques described in the ULC skills workshops.

 - Building into your weekly schedule time for walk-in tutoring at the ULC or UHall.
 Find a tutor through your academic department if offered.